jeremyzhang1/insurance-ai/README.md

 # 🚀 **Insurance DocuMentor**

 Welcome to **Insurance DocuMentor**, a state-of-the-art web application that transforms the way users interact with their insurance documents.
-By leveraging advanced OCR, local embedding bases, and LLMs **Insurance DocuMentor** not only serves as a insurance benefit comprehension tool but provides enlightening recommendations in an accessible chat format.
+By leveraging advanced OCR, local embedding bases, and LLMs **Insurance DocuMentor** not only serves as a insurance benefit comprehension tool but provides enlightening recommendations in an accessible chat format. **EF AI Hackathon Winner**

 ## 🌟 **Features**: